Eaton Behavioral Health

 Worried about your drinking or drug use?
 Contact us at (517) 543-2580.
 We can help!

 Not sure if you or a loved one needs help?
-Use the self-assessments below to learn if you or someone you know may need professional support.
+Use the following self-assessments to learn if you or someone you know may need professional support:

-Eaton Behavioral Health (EBH) provides outpatient care for substance use treatment and recovery at the Charlotte, MI, office of BEDHD.
-We serve both adolescent and adult clients.
+Eaton Behavioral Health (EBH) provides outpatient care for substance use and mental health related concerns at the Charlotte, MI, office of The Barry-Eaton District Health Department (BEDHD).
+We serve both youth and adult clients.

-EBH provides three levels of care as defined by the American Society of Addiction Medicine Treatment (ASAM) Criteria-Third Edition, for Addictive, Substance-Related and Co-Occurring conditions for adults, adolescents, and their families.
-Specifically, EBH provides Early Intervention (0.5), Outpatient (1), and Intensive Outpatient (2.1) levels of care for Substance Use Disorder and Co-Occurring Mental Health and Substance related treatment services.
+EBH is state certified to provide three levels of care as defined by the American Society of Addiction Medicine Treatment (ASAM).
+These are, Early Intervention (0.5), Outpatient (1), and Intensive Outpatient (2.1) levels of care.
+Individuals who have substance use related concerns or both substance use and mental health concerns are eligible for services.
 EBH accepts individuals who are interested in or currently receiving medication-assisted treatment (MAT).
-In addition, EBH provides a Prevention-Early Intervention program for adolescents and their families.

 Our services are most accessible to clients who live in Eaton, Ingham, and Clinton counties, but they can also be utilized by eligible clients who reside within the Mid-State Health Network’s 21 county region, which does not include Barry County.
 Residents of Barry County seeking substance related treatment should contact the Barry County Community Mental Health Authority.